icyJoseph/state-with-deps/README.md

 };
 ```

-Clicking the button updates an internal piece of state, but it only renders when the internal piece of state holds an even number.
+Clicking the button updates the `ref` state, but it only triggers a React renders when the `ref` state holds an even number.

 - Click once, the i is set to `1`, but the button still shows `0`
 - Click once again, the internal is set to `2`, the button updates to `2`